trustathsh/irondemo/README.md

 	$ git clone https://github.com/trustatfhh/irondemo.git

-and run the first two scripts in the `scripts` directory;

-	$ perl 01_update_sources.pl
-	$ perl 02_build_sources.pl

-you will end up with compiled versions of our software within the `sources` folder.
+and run `update_sources.pl` and `build_sources.pl` script from the `scripts` directory; you will end up with compiled versions of our software within the `sources` folder.

 Using the scenarios
 ===================
-After you downloaded the sources and build the binaries, you can build the provided scenarios.
-Inside the `scripts` directory, you will find the scripts starting with a number `3`.
-They will
-* copy all needed binaries from the `source` folder into the folder of the specific scenario (according to which scenario-build-script you run)
-* copy all resources for that specific scenario from the `resources` folder into the according folders of the needed tools for that scenario (i.e. irond configuration into the irond-folder)

-The idea behind that is, that you will end up in folders for every scenario, packed with everything you need for that scenario.
-If you make changes in files for that scenario, it won't affect the other scenarios, and you can just archive a scenario-folder and execute it anywhere with the specific versions of the used software.
+After downloading and compiling the sources, you can build the scenarios.
+Simply call the `build_scenarios.pl` script from the scripts` directory providing the name of the scenario (which is identical to its config file).
+This will result in the scenario being assembled in the scenarios directory.

-Update the sources
+Updating the sources
 ==================
 Simply re-run the scripts mentioned in Building, and you will have the latest **stable** versions of our software downloaded and build.

-If you want to use the new versions with the scenarios, make sure you re-run the proper `build the scenario` script, as it will copy the binary into the specific scenario folder.
+If you want to use the new versions with the scenarios, make sure you reconstruct the scenarios using the `build_scenarios.pl` script as well.

 Contact
 =======
-Please contact us via <trust@f4-i.fh-hannover.de> if you have any questions.
+Feel free to get in touch with us at <trust@f4-i.fh-hannover.de> to post feedback, ask for help or report bugs.

 ---